Emergency services

 Facilities in minor towns and small cities can only do routine procedures.

-If you're treated at a private facility, you may need to pay before doctors will treat you.
+If you're treated at a private facility, you may be expected to pay in advance before doctors will treat you.

 If you become seriously ill or injured, you may need to be evacuated to a place with better facilities.
 Medical evacuation can be very expensive.